 Immunotherapy is a method of allergy treatment that involves introducing small amounts of allergen to your body and then gradually building up doses over a period of time until you develop an immunity.
-There are two types of immunotherapy treatments: subcutaneous immunotherapy (SCIT), also known as allergy shots, and sublingual immunotherapy (SLIT), or allergy drops.…Read More
+Allergy testing will be performed before a treatment is formulated.
+There are two types of immunotherapy treatments: subcutaneous immunotherapy (SCIT), also known…

 Allergies are a widespread condition that affects approximately one out of every five Americans.
 They occur throughout the year in all types of climates and can be triggered by pollen, mold spores, dust mites, animal dander, food, chemicals, medications and other environmental irritants.